 2. Have your care provider or the provider’s front desk staff member send you an activation link at your next visit.

-If the Representative has never received care from a Summa Health care provider, there are two ways to sign up:
+If the Representative has never received care from a Summa Health care provider:

 Go to MyChart self-sign-up and submit a quick 3rd party identity verification in order to create a patient record.

 What if the Patient is not able to submit a proxy request?

 A Representative can obtain proxy access from the Patient’s care provider or a provider’s front desk staff member.

 Proxy access and allows a parent (or guardian) to log into their personal MyChart account and then securely connect to information regarding their family member.

 In the case of an adult Representative accessing a consenting adult's record, such as a spouse, we ask that the Patient provide the MyChart Proxy Access Authorization Form (the form includes your consent for this type of access).

 In the case of an Adult Child or a Legal Guardian Requesting Proxy Access for an Adult